WithSecureLabs/FixerUpper/README.md

 # Installation

-Can be manually installed by clone this repository and then from within Burp Suite:
+Can be manually installed by cloning this repository and then from within Burp Suite:
-1. select the Extender tab
+1. selecting the Extender tab
-2. click the Add button
+2. clicking the Add button
-3. change the Extension type to Python
+3. changing the Extension type to Python
-4. select fixerupper.py as the extension file.
+4. selecting fixerupper.py as the extension file.

 ### Note

-FixerUpper requires Burp Suite to be configured to use Jython.
+The extension requires Burp Suite to be configured to use Jython.
 For installation please see: https://portswigger.net/burp/help/extender.html#options_pythonenv

-FixerUpper is designed to help with interception and modification of the TCP-based FIX protocol.
-As such, this extension is intended to be used with a TCP relay tool like MitM_Relay.py.
-You can find that here: https://github.com/jrmdev/mitm_relay
+FixerUpper is designed and intended to help with interception and modification of the TCP-based FIX protocol.
+As such, it is expected to be used with a TCP relay tool like MitM_Relay.py: https://github.com/jrmdev/mitm_relay